 Please Note: All references to the masculine include the feminine on TPO website and documents.

-2. In this case, the Complainant (prospective Buyer) explained that she had paid a deposit of £500 to the Agent in order that they reserved the Property for her.
+5. In this case, the Complainant explained that she had paid a deposit of £500 to the Agent in order that they would reserve the Property for her.
 The Complainant stated that the Agent had assured her that the deposit would be refunded if the sale did not proceed.
 The Complainant subsequently withdrew from the transaction and asked for the deposit to be returned but the Agent declined.
 I found that the Agent had not adhered to the general rule under Paragraph 9a of the TPO Code of Practice not to take pre-contract deposits, had not ensured that the receipt for the money contained all the information it should have done and had not returned the funds to the Complainant in a timely manner.
 As such, I was not satisfied that they provided a service consistent with fairness, integrity and best practice, as required under Paragraph 1d of the TPO Code of Practice.
 I supported this complaint.
 I directed that the Agent return the deposit of £500 and pay £150 in respect of lost interest and distress, aggravation and inconvenience.
 My full award was £650.